md-babel/swift-markdown-babel/README.md

 Other options:

+-   The `--filename` argument can be used (by editors) to enforce either provide a filename even though standard input is used, or to shadow the filename part from `<file>`.
+    Shadowing can be useful to strip filenames from date-time strings or other metadata first, and extract the human-readable part.
+    Image generators use this in their output file name patterns.
 -   The `--no-load-user-config` flag determines whether the [global configuration file](#configuration-file) should be used.
     If you toggle this but then don't pass a `--config` file path to use instead, no code block evaluators will be known.
 -   The optional `--config` argument loads a configuration file that is merged with the user's global configuration by default.